Armed Forces of Senegal: Army

-Since independence the army has gone through a large number of reorganisations.
+Since independence from France in 1960, the army has gone through a large number of reorganisations.
 The army's heritage includes the Tirailleurs sénégalais.
 In 1978, Senegal dispatched a battalion to the Inter-African Force in Zaire, in the aftermath of the Shaba II fighting.
 The Senegalese contingent was under the command of Colonel Osmane Ndoye.
 The Senegalese force comprised a parachute battalion from Thiaroye.

 The Army currently consists of two divisions, the Operations Division and the Logistic Division.
 The IISS estimated in 2012 that the Army had a strength of 11,900 soldiers, three armoured battalions the 22nd, 24th, and 25th (at Bignona) and the 26th Bataillon de reconnaissance et d'Appui at Kolda; there are six infantry battalions numbered 1st to 6th.
 3rd Battalion may have been at Kaolack with 4th at Tambacounda at one point.

 Also reported is the 12th Battalion of the 2nd Military Zone at Saint Louis (Dakhar Bango), along with the Prytanée militaire de Saint-Louis, a military secondary school.

 Although the Senegalese Air Force is geared towards supporting it, the army may have previously maintained its own very small aviation branch, called the "Aviation Légère de l'Armée de Terre" (like the French army's equivalent), which may have counted up to five light helicopters and two SA330 Puma transport helicopters.
 The IISS Military Balance 2012 does not list any helicopters in army service.